 But what if you feel they’re too young to manage such a large sum on their own?
 You can always set up a trust fund and designate them as beneficiaries.
 With an irrevocable trust, for example, the assets in the trust won’t be transferred to your children until after you pass away.

 And when you transfer assets toward an irrevocable trust, those assets cease being yours in the eyes of the IRS.
 This move effectively reduces your taxable estate.
 The transfer itself would count as a gift, however.
 But you can steer clear of the gift tax if you stick to the annual exclusion and watch your lifetime exemption.

 You can also choose a trustee such as a qualified financial professional to manage trust assets in the best interest of your beneficiaries.

 But because there are so many types of trusts out there with their own rules and legal stipulations, you should establish one with the guidance of an attorney and financial advisor with an expertise in estate planning.

 When you make a gift toward certain individuals or entities, the IRS won’t treat the move as a taxable event regardless of that gift’s value.
 This means these gifts won’t put a dent in your lifetime gift and estate tax exemption.
 We explain some of those instances below:

 Spouse: You can give as much as you want to your husband or wife without worrying about gift taxes as long as your spouse is a U.S. citizen.
-Otherwise, you have an annual limit ($152,000 for 2018) to give your spouse before it begins to eat away at your lifetime exemption.
+Otherwise, you have an annual limit ($154,000 for 2019 and $157,00 for 2020) to give your spouse before it begins to eat away at your lifetime exemption.